Classifying spaces for the family of virtually abelian subgroups of orientable $3$-manifold groups: Abstract

 \section{Abstract}

-For a group $G$, let $\mathcal{F}_{n}$ be the family of all the subgroups of $G$ containing a subgroup isomorphic to $\mathbb{Z}^{r}$ for some $r=0,1,2,\dots ,n$ of finite index.
-Joecken, Lafont and Sánchez Saldaña computed the $\calF_1$-dimension of 3-manifold groups.
-The goal of this article is to compute the $\calF_n$-geometric dimension of 3-manifold groups for all $n\ge 2$.
+For a group $G$, let $\mathcal{F}_{n}$ be the family of all the subgroups of $G$ containing a subgroup of finite index isomorphic to $\mathbb{Z}^{r}$ for some $r=0,1,2,\dots ,n$.
+Joecken, Lafont and Sánchez Saldaña computed the $\calF_1$-geometric dimension of 3-manifold groups.
+As a natural extension of the aforementioned result, the goal of this article is to compute the $\calF_n$-geometric dimension of 3-manifold groups for all $n\ge 2$.